Repairing Flood Damaged Property

 Gas Systems

-Water and mud may get into the gas systems and appliances during a flood, affecting their safe operation.
-It is vitally important for safety reasons to have appliances inspected by a CORGI registered engineer.
+Water and mud may get into the gas system and appliances during a flood, affecting their safe operation.
+It is vitally important for safety reasons to have appliances inspected by a Gas Safe Registered engineer.

 If you can smell gas in your home call TRANSCO immediately on 0800 111 999.